OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-location-of-an-appointment.md

 This section shows a code sample that gets the location of the appointment that the user is composing, and displays the location.

-To use `item.location.getAsync`, provide a callback method that checks for the status and result of the asynchronous call.
-You can provide any necessary arguments to the callback method through the `asyncContext` optional parameter.
+To use `item.location.getAsync`, provide a callback function that checks for the status and result of the asynchronous call.
+You can provide any necessary arguments to the callback function through the `asyncContext` optional parameter.
 You can obtain status, results, and any error using the output parameter `asyncResult` of the callback.
 If the asynchronous call is successful, you can get the location as a string using the [AsyncResult.value](/javascript/api/office/office.asyncresult#office-office-asyncresult-value-member) property.

 ```js
 let item;